lightkurve/lkspacecraft/README.rst

    clear_download_cache(pkgname='lkspacecraft')

 or by deleting the `.lkspacecraft/cache/` directory in your home area.
 You can then uninstall with pip, or if you cloned the repository you can delete the directory.

+This package now installs with a lightweight set of truncated kernels which can be used to test the functionality, but cover a very limited time range and set of bodies.
+These files are available in `src/data/kernels/testkernels`.

 Usage
 -----